Wednesday, January 06, 2010

 Patriot Coal Corporation Chief Executive Officer Richard Whiting issued a statement saying, "We are encouraged that, through a constructive process of engagement and discussion, we have reached agreement with EPA on a mine plan that minimizes impact to the environment.
 In light of the importance of the Hobet 45 permit to our operations and our employees, we are hopeful that we can begin work in the permit area in the very near future."
 The Hobet surface mine is part of the Company's Corridor G mining complex in southern West Virginia.
 The company said at full production capability, the complex produces nearly four million tons of thermal coal annually.

-click here).
+Access a lengthy release from EPA with links to further details (click here).
 Access EPA's Mountaintop Mining website for background (click here).
 Access a release from Sierra Club (click here).
 Access a release from Patriot Coal Corporation (click here).